JJwilkin/mindmap-frontend/README-SETUP.md

 - **Multiple Subject Clusters**: Each subject appears as a separate, visually distinct cluster
 - **Circular Layout**: Subjects are arranged in a circular pattern around the center
 - **Subject-Specific Paths**: Learning paths are organized by subject
+- **Local Testing Mode**: Bypass API and use local JSON files for development
 - **Fallback Support**: If the API fails, the app falls back to local JSON data

 ## API Endpoints